Shadow AI Explained: Causes, Consequences, and Best Practices for Control

 (by transaction volume)

 Employee software preferences continue to change.
-The only app returning to the Top 5 is Kudoboard, while Adobe Acrobat fell from #2 to #7.
-And then there are apps that completely fell off the Top 5 list – Twilio, Mailchimp, and GoDaddy.
-Here’s a breakdown of the five most expensed apps in 2023.
+The only new app entering the Top 5 is ChatGPT, while CliftonStrengths fell from #3 to #5, allowing Canva and Kudoboard to jump ahead.
+And then there are apps that completely fell out of the top fifteen: Calendly, Adobe Creative Cloud, and MasterClass.

 While helpful for productivity and innovation, the unauthorized use of AI apps can lead to hidden costs and potential security risks for the organization.
 The unmanaged use of AI tools can lead to hidden costs, such as subscription fees or API usage charges.
 Additionally, using ChatGPT may introduce security risks, as employees may inadvertently share sensitive information with the tool or expose the company to potential data breaches.